lawrencekm/aptus/README.md

-# Aptus Group - Professional Logistics & Safe Depository Services
+# Aptus Group - Professional Logistics & Safe Depository Services.

 A modern, responsive website for Aptus Group built with Next.js 15, TypeScript, and Tailwind CSS.
 This project converts a Laravel Blade template into a professional React-based landing page.